siqilu12345/Parallel-Computation/proj2/readme.txt

 The problem for this project was the same as the first project.
 However, we were required to use implicit difference to solve the problem.
-It was
+To use implicit difference, we needed to solve the inverse of a matrix, which was hard to be parallel, and we were required not to use packages.
+So I used Jacobi Iteration method to solve the inverse of the matrix, and the result was fairly good.